Necromania: Analysis

 The film was an early entry to the new subgenre of hardcore pornographic film.
 The pioneers of the subgenre were films such as Mona the Virgin Nymph (1970) by Howard Ziehm and Sex USA (1970) by Gerard Damiano.
 The subgenre went on to enter the mainstream with Deep Throat (1972).
 The idea of graphic sex as an integral part of an adult-oriented narrative was further explored in Last Tango in Paris (1972) by Bernardo Bertolucci, Sodom and Gomorrah: The Last Seven Days (1974) by Artie Mitchell, and The Opening of Misty Beethoven (1976) by Radley Metzger.
 As a narrative-driven film, Rob Craig argues that Necromania can also be considered part of the Golden Age of Porn, along with these films.

 Wood included the reference to Bela Lugosi as a tribute to his deceased friend, who appeared in Wood's films Bride of the Monster and Glen or Glenda? prior to his death in 1956.

 The front door is decorated with the image of a trident.
 Rob Craig suggests that it can also be seen as the pitchfork of a devil.

 The spying eyes, seen through a painting are part of a trope derived from films featuring haunted houses.

 Craig sees the group sex sessions seen through the prism as a depiction of the then-ongoing Sexual Revolution.

 Rediscovery

 Thought considered lost for years, it resurfaced in edited form on Mike Vraney's Something Weird imprint in the late 1980s, then was re-released on DVD by Fleshbot Films in 2005.
 Opening titles indicate "Produced & directed by Don Miller.
 Our cast wish to remain anonymous".

 The film magazine Cult Movies (issue #36) printed a detailed article about the rediscovery of Wood's Necromania and The Only House in Town.
 The piece was written by Rudolph Grey, author of the Wood biography Nightmare of Ecstasy.

+Critical reception

+Writing in AllMovie, critic Fred Beldin noted that "a few of the transvestite auteur's trademark eccentricities [...] emerge for those familiar with his work.
+The score is wildly inappropriate, spy-movie style bombast, and occasionally, some amusing non-sequitur will slip out of an actor's mouth," and "despite Necromania's occult themes (which weren't completely unusual for the era), it's a fairly ordinary pornographic film, making for a strange coda to an otherwise wholly idiosyncratic career."
+A review of the film in DVD Drive-In reported that "for a 52-minute film (or should it be called a short?), there is very little in the way of plot or dialogue, but what lines are spoken are typical Wood genius," that "the up-close-and-clinical hardcore sex is anything but sexy, and in fact may invite fast-forwarding," and noted that "once you get past the genealogical bumping and grinding, Necromania is an enjoyable curio for Ed Wood fans and little more."